 - Juliet Eilperin - senior national affairs correspondent for The Washington Post - @eilperin

 - Stephen Seidel - Vice President for Policy Analysis, Pew Center on Global Climate Change

-- Evan Osnos - New Yorker magazine - @eosnos
+- Evan Osnos - staff writer for The New Yorker - @eosnos

 - Keith Johnson - Foreign Policy magazine - @ForeignPolicy